 If you are looking for a themed love hotel in Japan, I recommend that you do your research first to avoid disappointment (check out the website list provided at the start of the article).

-Remember - in Japan, smooth social interactions depend on everyone following the rules.
+In Japan, smooth social interactions depend on everyone following the rules.
 Love hotels are no different.
 Show respect for the system, and you'll understand why these places have become such an important part of modern Japanese life.

 FAQs